History of solar energy

 Resurgence of solar energy

-The abandonment, for practical purposes, solar power lasted until the 70's.
-But in those years the increase in the price of oil and gas led to a resurgence in the use of solar to heat homes and water energy as well as electricity generation.
+The abandonment, for practical purposes, of solar energy lasted until the 70's.
+But in those years the increase in the price of oil and gas led to a resurgence in the use of solar energy to heat homes and water, as well as in the generation of electricity.

-In addition to price, in the case of gas water heaters and household coal, they were dangerous because poor combustion could generate toxic gases, carbon monoxide.
+In addition to the price, in the case of household gas and coal water heaters, they were dangerous since poor combustion could generate toxic gases, carbon monoxide.

 The first solar hot water heater was patented in 1891 by Clarence Kemp.

-In this regard, an important development was a highly efficient solar boiler invented by Charles Greeley Abbott in 1936.
-The solar water heater is made popular by this time in Florida, California and elsewhere in the US.
+In this sense, an important development was a highly efficient solar heater invented by Charles Greeley Abbott in 1936.
+The solar water heater became popular by this time in Florida, California and other places in the US.